OpeningDesign/encryption-test/README.md

             - example ```gpg --import C:/keys/secret_key.asc``` (make sure there's no spaces in the path)

             - then `./git-crypt unlock`

+            - if the error persists, check if there are any special characters in your repo path.
+Try removing the special characters or cloning the repo in another path.

+          - or `./git-crypt unlock path/to/secretkey.asc`

+            - if *Error: path\secretkey.asc: not a valid git-crypt key file.*

+            - then check if there are any special characters in your repo path.
+Try removing the special characters or cloning the repo in another path.

 - Linux: `git crypt unlock`